-Midtown, on the other hand, is home to plenty of students.
+Midtown, on the other hand, is home to plenty of students and apartments near FSU.
 Still a growing community, midtown is known for its location—right in the center of town.
 Unlike downtown, where most travel for business, midtown is fit for families and students looking for a more laid back atmosphere.
 In fact, midtown propels more of a creative vibe into its neighborhood, attracting trendsetters and fashion boutiques.
 Not to far from the downtown outer skirts, Midtown attracts those seeking nightly entertainment.
 One of the benefits to living in this community is that nearly every bar and restaurant is within walking distance.
 Tallahassee apartments in midtown are fairly prices.
 Although not as expensive as midtown, they will still be pricier than the campus areas of town.

 Both districts in Tally are surrounded by several parks and museums.
 However, that is generally where the similarities stop.
 Midtown is more suited for families and students where as downtown is more catered to the business world.
 In regard to apartments near Tallahassee in these two locations, the prices significantly vary.
 Downtown tends to be much more expensive where as midtown is more moderately priced.
 Again, both are a short walking distance to one another, allowing residents to take advantage of the qualities each area has to offer.